‘How likely are you to recommend us to a friend?’

-The popularity of Net Promoter Score or NPS is justified due to its straightforward approach.
+The popularity of Net Promoter Score or NPS® is justified by its straightforward approach.
 And companies/brands use the ‘likelihood to recommend’ idea, as the key metric to predict their growth in revenue.

 A good Net Promoter Score is an indicative of happy customers and that you are doing a great job.
 On the other hand, a weak NPS means that your business is on dangerous grounds.

 Net Promoter Score divides your customer base into three, and this segmentation benefits you tremendously.